Balancing Chores & Kids’ Allowance: Should You Pay Kids to Help?

-When it comes to chores and allowance, there is always the age-old debate: Should children be paid to help out around the house, or is that just part of their responsibilities as a member of the family?
+When it comes to household chores and kids’ allowance, there is always the age-old debate: Should children be paid to help out around the house, or is that just part of their responsibilities as a member of the family?

 What if the answer is both?
 No one wants to foster a sense of entitlement in their children.
 The idea of your child expecting to be paid to help out is cringe-worthy.
 But learning to budget money, spend wisely, and save for purchases are important lessons that can’t be learned without having access to an income of some sort.

 There’s no perfect way figure out kids allowance, but there are some things that make finding the balance easier.

 There are some things children should do simply because it is their responsibility.
 This will vary by age and household, you can determine what these are, but some examples might include keeping their room clean, feeding pets, cleaning up their dishes, or anything else that relates to them or their belongings directly.
 It’s reasonable to expect kids to do these things without compensation.
 This teaches them innate responsibility for themselves and as part of a family.

 Jobs that are above and beyond might include helping to clean the car, taking out the garbage, cleaning floors, dusting, or anything else that is more household-oriented than applicable to the child directly.
 What tasks you include here is completely up to you, but they should be things that benefit the whole family.
 These are tasks that you compensate the child for.

 It’s unreasonable to expect a four-year-old to run the washing machine, but it would be reasonable to ask them to help sort whites and colours or to put away folded clothes.
 On the flip side, paying your 15-year-old $20 a week to empty the dishwasher would be too little responsibility.
 Find tasks that are age-appropriate and a reasonable work-load when combined with the tasks they are expected to do without compensation.